 - Counter-weighting forklifts shall not be done unless approved by the manufacturer

 - All operators must be at least 18 or older to drive a forklift

 - Employers are required to develop and implement a training program for forklifts and lift trucks

-If you have a family member or loved one that was killed in a forklift accident, you simply do not have the luxury of taking your time.
+If you have a family member or loved one that has been injured or killed in a workplace accident, you simply do not have the luxury of taking your time.
 It is likely in your best interest to take swift legal action.

 For help in approaching the claim process and ensuring that your rights are protected to the full extent of the law, do not hesitate to talk to an wrongful death attorney from the legal team at Davis Law Group, P.S., as soon as possible.
 Attorney Chris Davis has shown that he can trusted in even the most complex of litigation.

 Should you choose to work with us, you will be able to rest easier knowing that you will have an advocate on your side that is fully prepared to go the distance in their efforts to defend your legal rights.